OFFTKP/felix86/docs/internals/conventions.md

 You can use POSIX-only and Linux-only code.
 This is an emulator that targets Linux only.
 So if something is technically not POSIX-standard but works on Linux, use it.
 An example is the /proc/ filesystem which we use for /proc/self/fd/ to find the path of file descriptors.

+Wrap architecture specific code in ifdefs.
+Even though the target is risc-v we would like it to be compileable on x86-64 still.

 # Sandboxing

 felix86 makes a faithful attempt to sandbox the emulated application, but should *not* be considered a security application and has absolutely no security guarantees.